usaid-cs/yesterday-i-learned/murica.md

+- Bill Clinton, George W Bush, and Donald Trump were all born in 1946.
+- [NEMA connectors](https://en.wikipedia.org/wiki/NEMA_connector#NEMA_5) actually have the ground hole up in the specs.
+Like UK plugs.
+But residential buildings have those beneath the live and neutral holes because people have gotten used to seeing them that way.
+- Those "no selling beer from midmight to 6am" laws certainly don't help the people who work night shift.
+- NASA does research on [anything within and outside the Earth's atmosphere](https://obamaadministration.archives.performance.gov/agency/national-aeronautics-and-space-administration.html).
+That's basically everything above the ground.
 - Due to a product name conflict, [Smarties](https://en.wikipedia.org/wiki/Smarties) is simply not sold in the US.
 - After his presidency, Obama got rich from speaking fees paid by wealthy companies, the contents of which influenced policies which help wealthy companies remain rich.
 So when [Obama says "tax the rich, including me"](https://www.theguardian.com/us-news/2021/sep/28/barack-obama-tax-rich-personal-wealth-biden-spending-plan), the rich might already have a plan against it.
 - The Centers for Disease Control and Prevention issued a [ban on evictions](https://www.cdc.gov/coronavirus/2019-ncov/covid-eviction-declaration.html).
 The supreme court later said that the CDC doesn't issue eviction moratoria.